vippsas/vipps-epayment-api/features/long-living-payments.md

 ## Response

-The respinse is similar to a regular payment initiation.
+The response is similar to a regular payment initiation.